James-Bartsch/-STAT-345-S23-/README.md

 # -STAT-345-S23-
-provide a short description of the repository (don’t leave completely blank!)
+From Stats class "provide a short description of the repository (don’t leave completely blank!)"